 BUSI 1307 - Personal Finance.
 Three hours credit.
 Personal and family accounts, budgets and budgetary control, bank accounts, charge accounts, borrowing, investing, insurance, standards of living, renting or home ownership, and wills and trust plans.
-(Cross-listed as HECO 1307.)
 NOTE: This course is not part of the business field of study and may not transfer toward a degree in business.
 Three lecture hours each week.